 Shorter flights, like New York to Boston might only cost 5,600 miles plus $5.60 each way.
 The best legacy carrier award flight option is flying American Airlines for 7,500 miles.
 This route qualifies for their discount short-haul rate.

-Also, keep your eyes peeked for award flights to London that JetBlue plans on offering in the year 2020.
+Also, keep your eyes peeked for award flights to London that JetBlue plans on offering.
 Although transferring your miles now to get the 50% transfer bonus might be impractical, this is a route to remember for future travel.
-You can use some of the best travel credit cards like the Chase Sapphire Preferred or Capital One Venture to redeem points.

 Summary of the Newest Capital One Jet Blue Transfer Partner